usc-isi-i2/kgtk/docs/transform/lexicalize.md

 ### Two `isa` Properties, Presorted Input

+When an input file is presorted on the `node1` column, and the labels are read from an external file, `kgtk lexicalize` can use an optimized implementation that reduces the amount of memory it requires to process large files.

 The following input file has a single entity with two `isa` relationships.
 There is only one `node1` value, so we can use this as an example of presorted input in a degenerate case.